badoo/techblog/_posts/2015-06-15-lets-build-freehand-drawing-in-ios-part-1.markdown

 - Think about how to add undo to this code.
 - What about adding more gestures such as detecting a tap to draw a point.
 Will the code be as clean as it is now?
-- The stroke is very simplistic and does not emulate hand writing in any way.
-This can be improved and we will review how in the upcoming posts.
+- The stroke is very simple and does not emulate hand writing in any way.
+This can be improved and we will see some ways to do it in the upcoming posts.

 In the next post we will add undo functionality, and we will see   how to change our simple code with a better, more extensible design.